What is Ultrasonic Sensor: Working Principle & Applications

 Are you looking for an accurate, reliable, and cost-effective way to measure the distance, level, or presence of an object?
 If the answer is Yes!
 Consider an ultrasonic sensor.
 This blog post covers what it is, the principle of working, how it is used and its applications Ready to learn more?
 If you want to learn more about these amazing devices, then keep reading!

-The distance is determined by measuring the travel time of ultrasonic sound and its speed.
+The distance is calculated by measuring the ultrasonic sound's travel time and speed.

 Distance = Time x Speed of sound / 2